AlaaMousa05/discord-clone/README.md

 # 🎙️ Discord Clone

-A real-time chat, community, and voice/video platform built as a graduation project — inspired by Discord, built from the ground up.
+A real-time chat, community, and voice/video platform  — inspired by Discord, built from the ground up.

 ---